PDRC is on the Supreme Court of Virginia’s list of providers certified to teach Co-Parenting Classes.

 Piedmont Dispute Resolution Center offers training and workshops for individuals, businesses, and certified mediators.
 Click here for an example of our mentoring and guidance opportunities for students.

 PDRC offers one to two day trainings for Community and Restorative Circles.
-We have worked extensively with Alexandria City Public Schools to train their staff to include principals, assistant principals, school counselors, teachers and others in this highly affective alternative to zero tolerance policies which have proved to be highly ineffective in reducing misbehavior.
+This highly effective program is an excellent alternative to zero tolerance policies and has proven to reduce misbehavior, increase student and faculty morale and increase community mindfulness.
+PDRC has trained extensively with Alexandria City, Prince William, Fauquier, Arlington, Rappahannock and Orange County Public School Systems to train their staff to include principals, assistant principals, school counselors, teachers and others in this program.

 Some comments from the classes: